The National Landscape Partnership

 Relevant Legislation

-The primary purpose of National Landscape designation is the conservation and enhancement of “natural beauty” which, as interpreted by the National Parks and Access to the Countryside Act 1949 (the original act under which this National Landscape was designated), the Countryside Act 1968 and the Wildlife and Countryside Act 1981, includes protecting flora, fauna, geology and landscape features.
-It is also accepted that the conservation of archaeological, architectural and vernacular features is of equal importance.
+The primary purpose of National Landscape designation is ’conserving and enhancing natural beauty’ which, as interpreted by the National Parks and Access to the Countryside Act 1949 (the original act under which this National Landscape was designated), the Countryside Act 1968, and the Wildlife and Countryside Act 1981 includes protecting flora, fauna, geology and landscape features.
+It is also accepted that the conservation of archaeological, architectural, heritage and vernacular features is of equal importance.

 European Landscape Convention

-This was signed by UK Government, and came into force in March 2007.
-It is a treaty that commits the nation to a proactive approach to including landscapes and landscape issues in policies, management, and training.
+This was signed by UK Government and came into force in March 2007.
+It is a Council of Europe treaty, which is unaffected by Brexit, that commits the nation to a proactive approach to including landscapes and landscape issues in policies, management, and training.

 Countryside and Rights of Way Act 2000

-It re-states the process of National Landscape designation as well as providing duties for all holders of public office and public bodies, including statutory undertakers and transport providers, to have regard for the purposes of National Landscape designation in all their day to day activities.
+The Act re-states the process of National Landscape designation as well as providing duties for ‘relevant authorities’ – all holders of public office, elected councillors and MPs, and public bodies, including statutory undertakers and transport providers – to seek to further the purposes of National Landscape designation in all their day to day activities.

 Duty on Relevant Authorities